viewreka/viewreka/README.md

 Make sure your `JAVA_HOME` environment variable correctly points to a JDK 8u40 or later.

-Start the GUI by executing 'viewreka.sh' or 'viewreka.bat' in the `bin` directory .
+Start the GUI by executing 'viewreka' or 'viewreka.bat' in the `bin` directory .

 In the GUI, open the sample projects found in the directory `samples/worldbank.derby`.
 The projects are numbered in increasing order of complexity.
 It is recommended to start with the simplest one (`wb01.viewreka`) and progress incrementally to more complex projects.
 However, if you're really impatient, go straight to the `wb09.viewreka` project, which is the most complex one.